DroppedHard/DroppedHard/README.md

 ### Hello 👋
 My name is Szymon.
-I'm a Computer Student at AGH UST.
+I'm a Computer Science Student at AGH UST.
 On this profile I have almost all the projects I've done since my first stpes into the world of Computer Science
 <!--
 **DroppedHard/DroppedHard** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.